JesseWilliams1642/Fullstack-challenge/README.md

     * Clear setup and installation instructions
     * **Database seeding/migration instructions for pre-defined data**
     * Database schema setup guide
-    * Explanation of your scheduling algorithm approach
+    * Explanation of your scheduling functions approach
     * API documentation
     * **List of pre-defined test accounts and services**
     * Any assumptions or design decisions made